dennlinger/klexikon/README.md

-# Towards End-to-End Text Simplification: A Case for Summarization
+# Klexikon: A German Dataset for Joint Summarization and Simplification
 **Dennis Aumiller and Michael Gertz**
 Heidelberg University